 We are passionate about working with children and young people to establish an understanding of their situation and problems, hoping to instil/re-instil meaning and value into their lives.
 We also work with adult clients, providing support for a wide range of issues.
 For more information on the services we provide, please take a look at our services page.

 We have a large team of male and female counsellors and therapists, of all ages.
-We are comprised of different counselling orientations, including psychologist, person centred, cognitive behavioural therapy (CBT) integrative, spiritual and arts therapist.
+We are comprised of different counselling orientations, including person centred, cognitive behavioural therapy (CBT), and integrative.
 All of our therapists are members of the British Association of Counsellors and Psychotherapists (BACP), and work in accordance with the ethical framework.
 All therapists have an Enhanced DBS, and undergo regular training and supervision to ensure both personal and professional development.
+We also offer placements to a number of trainee counsellors who have been signed off by their place of study as fit to practice, many who have stayed on with us long after they have become qualified.

 Why Do We Do What We Do?